msupply-foundation/conforma-server/documentation/Database-Schema-Review-And-Consolidations.md

 - Determine who can be assigned to an application stage and level <- front end task
 - Determine if an application stage and level is fully assigned (using review_question_assignment link) <- through application list view
-- Determine if review can be started/created <- front end can check if review can be created (including self assignment) (link to diagram of URL flow)
+- Determine if review can be started/created <- front end can check if review can be created (including self assignment) See `Review and Consolidation URL flow` diagram below

 #### Review Assignment Status